digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

     }]

 When using the ``graphite`` or the ``csv`` reporter, Canton periodically evaluates all metrics matching the given filters.
-It is therefore advisable to filter for only those metrics that are relevant to you.
+Filter for only those metrics that are relevant to you.

-In addition to Canton metrics, the process can also report Daml metrics (of the ledger api server).
-Optionally, JVM metrics can be included using
+In addition to Canton metrics, the process can also report Daml metrics (of the Ledger API server).
+Optionally, JVM metrics can be included using:

 ::